Shiga toxin: Mechanism

 The B subunits of the toxin bind to a component of the cell membrane known as glycolipid globotriaosylceramide (Gb3).
-Binding of the subunit B to Gb3 causes induction of narrow tubular membrane invaginations, which drives formation of inward membrane tubules for the bacterial uptake into the cell.
+Binding of the subunit B to Gb3 causes induction of narrow tubular membrane invaginations, which drives formation of inward membrane tubules for toxin-receptor complex uptake into the cell.
 These tubules are essential for uptake into the host cell.

 The Shiga toxin (a non-pore forming toxin) is transferred to the cytosol via Golgi network and endoplasmic reticulum (ER).
 From the Golgi toxin is trafficked to the ER.
+It is then processed through cleavage by a furin-like protease to separate the A1 subunit.
+Some toxin-receptor complexes reportedly bypass these steps and are transported to the nucleus rather than the cytosol, with unknown effects.

 Shiga toxins act to inhibit protein synthesis within target cells by a mechanism similar to that of the infamous plant toxin ricin.
 After entering a cell via a macropinosome, the payload (A subunit) cleaves a specific adenine nucleobase from the 28S RNA of the 60S subunit of the ribosome, thereby halting protein synthesis.
 As they mainly act on the lining of the blood vessels, the vascular endothelium, a breakdown of the lining and hemorrhage eventually occurs.
-The first response is commonly a bloody diarrhea.
-This is because Shiga toxin is usually taken in with contaminated food or water.

 The bacterial Shiga toxin can be used for targeted therapy of gastric cancer, because this tumor entity expresses the receptor of the Shiga toxin.
 For this purpose an unspecific chemotherapeutical is conjugated to the B-subunit to make it specific.
 In this way only the tumor cells, but not healthy cells, are destroyed during therapy.